This tiny house on a trailer is completely unique.

 And guess what?
 It’s got a power fold up 6′ by 8′ deck with removable railings.

-I had always wondered why this hadn’t been done and now I know that it has.
+I’d always wondered why this hadn’t been done but now i am satisfied.

 This one has two sleeping lofts.
 One is 8′ by 8′ and the other is 6′ by 8′ both having two dormers each.